New York, Susquehanna and Western 142: Bel-Del excursion service

-In 2003, the town of Phillipsburg, New Jersey, and the Black River and Western Railroad joined to redevelop a former Pennsylvania Railroad (PRR) right-of-way between Phillipsburg and Carpentersville as a tourist operation called the Belvidere and Delaware River Railway (Bel-Del).
-The NYS&W Historical Society, which was searching for a place to regularly operate No. 142, joined the partnership to help plan their excursion services.
+In 2003, the town of Phillipsburg, New Jersey, and the Black River and Western Railroad (BRW) joined to redevelop a former Pennsylvania Railroad (PRR) right-of-way between Phillipsburg and Carpentersville as a tourist operation called the Belvidere and Delaware River Railway (Bel-Del).
+The NYSW Historical Society, which was searching for a place to regularly operate No. 142, joined the partnership to help plan their excursion services.
 On April 20, 2004, No. 142 operated out of Butler and over the Susquehanna and NJ Transit to Dover, and the following day, it was ferried with a Norfolk Southern local train to Phillipsburg.

 On May 1, Bel-Del held its opening ceremony, and No. 142 hauled their six-car inaugural train.
 It hauled all of Bel-Del's weekend excursions until September 30.
 Shortly thereafter, the locomotive was ferried back to NJ Transit to participate in a Westfield Railroad Days event in Westfield.
 On October 2, No. 142 led the first of three push-pull excursions for the event, but its faulty driving axle bearing began to overheat again, and the sensors alerted the crews before it could disintegrate.
-The other two excursions were hauled by diesels, while No. 142 was towed to a NYS&W siding to have the bearing removed.
+The other two excursions were hauled by diesels, while No. 142 was towed to a NYSW siding to have the bearing removed.

 Since No. 142 was scheduled to attend another special event later that month, NYS&W Historical Society crews opted to swiftly repair the locomotive before then, and crews from the Susquehanna, the Strasburg Rail Road, the New Hope and Ivyland, and other groups volunteered to help.
 The replacement bearing was found to be slightly too small for correct lubrication and problematic above 30 mph, so Strasburg crews re-machined it to the correct size.
 On October 10, the fixed bearing was reinstalled, and No. 142 was quickly fired up and ferried to Binghamton with two Susquehanna diesels and twenty passenger cars.